piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 <img src="/assets/images/compart-history/calcomp/calcomp-745.png" alt="a calcomp 745 plotter" width="480" class="block"/>
 _CalComp 745 Flatbed Plotter from a catalog [^10]_

-Calcomp also made __flatbed plotters__.
+CalComp also made __flatbed plotters__.
 As the name suggests, the surface to be drawn on would be laid out flat.
 This was a preferred type of plotter for cases where you needed to view the whole piece as it is being plotted in real time, or if you needed to plot on various surfaces or paper that could not be loaded into a drum [^1].
 Flatbeds also made it easy to update drawings by going over them in multiple passes, where I imagine it would be a nightmare to align if it were in a drum plotter.
 The Axidraw, for example, is a modern-day flatbed plotter.

 And then they were the __electronic or microfilm plotters__.
 It works in a similar way as the mechanical plotter, but instead of a pen, it uses an electron beam and instead of paper, it "draws" on microfilm.
 It was a little hard for me to understand how this works at first, because microfilm technology isn't as common nowadays.
 But the idea is that it plots an electron beam in a cathode ray tube, runs it through a camera lens system, which records these beams onto microfilm.
 I think of it like how a CRT display works, but it also exposes light onto film.
 The microfilm can then be viewed.